polkadot-developers/polkadot-docs/develop/application-devs/smart-contracts/smart-contracts.md

    have a dedicated domain-specific language, and for that reason Parity offers the [ink!](#ink) language.

-2. **Deposit**.
-Contracts must hold a deposit (named _ContractDeposit_ ) suitably large enough in order to justify their existence on-chain.
-The developer needs to deposit this into the new contract on top of the _ExistentialDeposit_.
+2. **Deposit** - contracts must hold a deposit (named `_ContractDeposit_` ) suitably large enough to justify their existence on-chain.
+The developer must deposit this into the new contract on top of the `_ExistentialDeposit_`

-3. **Caching**.
-Contracts are cached by default and therefore means they only need to be deployed once and afterward be instantiated as many times as you want.
-This helps to keep the storage load on the chain down to the minimum.
-On top of this, when a contract is no longer being used and the _existential deposit_ is drained, the code will be erased from storage (known as reaping).
+3. **Caching** - contracts are cached by default, and therefore means they only need to be deployed once and afterward be instantiated as many times as you want.
+This helps keep the chain's storage load down to the minimum.
+On top of this, when a contract is no longer being used and the `_existential deposit_` is drained, the code will be erased from storage (known as reaping)

 ### Ink